BJMdotNET/pr1nc3/topics/song/let-s-go-crazy/index.md

 ----

- - [**"After two years and a team record for goals, Wild is ditching 'Let's Go Crazy' -- There appeared to be a strange unease among the Wild faithful with having “Let’s Go Crazy” as the goal song"**](http://www.startribune.com/after-two-years-and-a-team-record-for-goals-wild-is-ditching-lets-go-crazy/494917391/) by Michael Rand in [Minneapolis Star Tribune](http://www.startribune.com/) on 2 October 2018 about Let’s Go Crazy (song), Minnesota Wild, trademark ([mirror](https://web.archive.org/web/*/http://www.startribune.com/after-two-years-and-a-team-record-for-goals-wild-is-ditching-lets-go-crazy/494917391/))
+ - [**"After two years and a team record for goals, Wild is ditching 'Let's Go Crazy' -- There appeared to be a strange unease among the Wild faithful with having “Let’s Go Crazy” as the goal song"**](http://www.startribune.com/after-two-years-and-a-team-record-for-goals-wild-is-ditching-lets-go-crazy/494917391/) by Michael Rand in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 2 October 2018 about Let’s Go Crazy (song), Minnesota Wild, trademark ([mirror](https://web.archive.org/web/*/http://www.startribune.com/after-two-years-and-a-team-record-for-goals-wild-is-ditching-lets-go-crazy/494917391/))

 ----